Xilinx/brevitas/README.md

 ## Cite as

-If you adopt Brevitas in a paper, please cite it as:
+If you adopt Brevitas in your work, please cite it as:
 ```
 @software{brevitas,
   author       = {Alessandro Pappalardo},